 - 7 times more prevalent than blindness - 7 times more prevalent than deafness - 10 times more prevalent than physical disabilities - 12 times more prevalent than Cerebral Palsy - 35 times more prevalent than Muscular Dystrophy

 DID YOU KNOW...

-100 percent of the funds raised in Georgia remain in the state to benefit its citizens with intellectual disabilities.
-Special Olympics Georgia does not receive funding from:

-The Joseph P. Kennedy, Jr. Foundation
+100 percent of the funds raised in Georgia remain in the state to benefit the registered athletes.
+Special Olympics Georgia does not receive funding from: The Joseph P. Kennedy, Jr. Foundation

 SPECIAL OLYMPICS HISTORY & STRUCTURE